maitesin/resume/resume.md

 July 2021 - May 2024
 :   **Senior Software Engineer at Sketch**

     For the first 2 years I worked as the single Backend Engineer for the **Prototype Team**.
-My duties for the team where to implement all the different Prototype features required such as **assets generation, regeneration on-demand, invalidation, and deletion from S3 buckets**.
-These features had to be implemented in different number of servies implemented in **Elixir and Go**.
+My duties for the team were to implement all the different Prototype features required such as **assets generation, regeneration on-demand, invalidation, and deletion from S3 buckets**.
+These features had to be implemented in different number of services implemented in **Elixir and Go**.

     Afterwards, the teams got disolved and we started working on verticals.
 In my case, I was part of the **Web vertical**.
 During my time as part of the Web vertical I worked on multiple projects such as **permission groups, optimization of the rendering pipeline, optimization of the ingestion pipeline, workers to remove unused data from S3 buckets, etc**.
 These projects also required to modify or implement services in **Elixir and Go**.